princeton-nlp/NLProofS/README.md

 We use [Lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_cli.html) to create scripts for training, validation, and testing: [prover/main.py](prover/main.py) and [verifier/main.py](verifier/main.py) for the prover and the verifier, respectively.
 They take arguments from the command line as well as YAML configuration files.
 Please run `python main.py --help` or refer to the documentation of [Lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_cli.html) for details.

 We provide YAML files for our hyperparameters and experimental settings in [./prover/](./prover/) and [./verifier/](./verifier/).
 We run all experiments on a single NVIDIA A6000 GPU with 48GB memory.
 For running them on GPUs with smaller memory, you may have to change `batch_size` and `accumulate_grad_batches`.
+On newer GPUs, `--trainer.precision bf16` may lead to significant speedup and memory savings.
+I have not tested those features thoroughly, so please use them at your own discretion.
+Note that [pretrained T5 models do not play well with fp16](https://github.com/huggingface/transformers/issues/10830).

 ### Training